Anti-siphoning law: Germany

+A "generally accessible" television channel is defined as those which are receivable without any additional payment (beyond the necessary equipment) in two-thirds of households, regardless of signal type (analog or digital) or medium (broadcast, cable, satellite, or Internet).
+The only free DVB-T2 terrestrial broadcast channels are ARD and ZDF; RTL, Sat.1 and other commercial channels, whose terrestrial broadcasts were encrypted after the switchover to DVB-T2, satisfy the rule through availability on free-to-air satellite.

 India

 Indian law requires all sporting events of "national importance", whose broadcast rights are owned by a pay television service, to be simulcast by the state broadcaster Doordarshan (DD) on its DD National TV channel.
 Tata Sky (which, at the time of the lawsuit, was partly owned by 21st Century Fox, the parent company of Star India which owns the Star Sports networks) filed a lawsuit over the rule, arguing that these simulcasts devalued its exclusive rights to these events because DD National is a must-carry channel.
 In 2017, the Supreme Court of India ruled that pay television services must black out DD National when it is airing such events in order to protect the pay TV broadcaster, restricting availability of DD's simulcasts of such events to terrestrial television and DD Free Dish.

 Ireland

-Section 162 of the Broadcasting Act 2009 entitles the Minister for Tourism, Culture, Arts, Gaeltacht, Sport and Media to designate sporting or other major events as events of major importance to society.
+Section 162 of the Broadcasting Act 2009 entitles the Minister for Culture, Communications and Sport to designate sporting or other major events as events of major importance to society.
 The effect of such a designation is that the event must be available on a "qualifying broadcaster", which currently comprises RTÉ, Virgin Media TV, or TG4.
 A holder of exclusive rights which is not a qualifying broadcaster is obliged to sell such rights to a qualifying broadcaster or refrain from broadcasting the event itself.
 As of 2017, the list of designated events is: